Blogging can be a great creative outlet. It is also an opportunity to turn an idea into profits.

 I know how to write a post and produce content and courses to teach.
 There is no doubt there.

 But, what I am not good at doing is sales copy.
 I admit that it is not my forte.
-I know what I want to say, but putting the words together, so they connect with my reader is not my thing.
+I know what I want to say, but putting the words together to connect with my reader is not my thing.

 I know my courses are excellent.
 I know people will learn from them and read the feedback I get from my students.
 I struggled to get people to want to buy.